The Best & Worst Beer in America—Ranked!

 Yuengling Lager Light

-This beer goes down smooth, and with 43 percent fewer calories than regular Yuengling Lager.
+This beer goes down smooth, and with 43% fewer calories than regular Yuengling Lager.

 Every bar has Miller Lite on tap for a reason.
 When in doubt, here's your order.